Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: Excellently engineered with durable construction, efficient design, and killer sound.

 Summary: The V-MODA XS does just about everything right, from its compact and form-fitting design to quality acoustics.
-We also wish more manufacturers would have this high of standard for durability.
+We also wish more manufacturers would have this high standard for durability.
 However, on-ear headphones don’t give great isolation, and the XS is no exception despite them making our list of best headphones.

 What We Liked